Pyprohly/reddit-api-doc-notes/docs/api-reference/modmail.rst

    "id","string","The message ID36."
    "author","object","Author information.
 Schema same as the `participant` field on the Conversations schema."
    "isInternal","boolean","Always true if this message is in a moderator discussion.
-If not, then true if this message is a private moderator note."
+   Otherwise, true if this message is a private moderator note."
-   "bodyMarkdown","string","The text content of the message in markdown."
+   "bodyMarkdown","string","The text content of the message in markdown format."
    "body","string","The content of the message in HTML."
    "date","string","An ISO8601 date string of when the message was created."